-Wainscoting, whether beadboard or recessed or raised panels, can add old-world charm to a room.
-With stock materials and the simple process outlined below, you can install wainscoting and create the look for far less time and money.
+To install wainscoting, whether beadboard or recessed or raised panels, and add old-world charm to a room you only need stock materials and the simple process outlined below.
+Here is how to install wainscoting and create that classic look for far less time and money.

-The first step when you install wainscoting it to come up with a layout for the wainscoting.
+To install wainscoting, the first step is to come up with a layout for the wainscoting.
 I followed traditional architectural guidelines for this process, which is more fully explained in Planning a wainscoting installation.

 2. After pre-priming and ripping the 1/8-inch hardboard to width, tack it to the wall with 1-1/2-inch finish nails at the top and bottom edges.
 Make sure any seams will be hidden beneath stiles in the frame.

 3. Begin assembling the longest frame first, as fitting adjustments are easier to make to the smaller frames of the shorter walls.
 Pre-cut a large number of stiles, and if your walls are longer than your longest boards, plan the butt joints of rails so they fall on a stud, and make sure the top joint doesn’t fall in the same panel (stud) as the bottom joint.
 Connect the frame with glue and pocket screws.

 4. Attach the frame to the wall with finish nails into the studs.
 With a little planning, you should be able to conceal most of your nails under chair rail trim or baseboard.
 If you have a helper, you can hold the frame up to the proper height and nail it.
 If working alone, nail a series of cleats along the bottom of the wall to support the frame at proper height.
 You’ll need cleats later as nailers for the baseboard.

 5. Attach the inside corner trim around all the framed wainscoting panels, cutting each just a tiny bit strong (larger) so they “spring” into place and keep tight joints.
 Use less visible brads for this step.